sidan-lab/DRep/org-stats-config-README.md

 3. **GitHub Actions**: The GitHub Actions workflow automatically copies the config file to the working directory before running the scripts
 4. **Icon Paths**: Icon paths should be relative to the public directory in your Next.js app
 5. **URLs**: Make sure all URLs are accessible and correct
+6. **Logo Images**: Ensure logo images exist in your public directory and match the specified dimensions
+7. **Optional Fields**: Fields marked as "Optional" can be omitted if not needed for your use case

 ## Scripts That Use This Config